 We own or have licensed rights to trade names, trademarks, domain names and service marks that we use in conjunction with our operations and services.
 We have registered many of our most important trademarks in the United States and in foreign countries.
-For example, our primary "NASDAQ" mark is a registered trademark in the United States and in over 50 other countries worldwide and the OMX trademark also has been registered worldwide.
-We also have trademark registrations for the most important trade names of NASDAQ OMX Nordic and our operations in Europe.
-Many of these trademarks are registered in a number of countries.
-Examples of registered trademarks used in our European operations include: OMX, GENIUM, Genium INET, SECUR, CLICK XT and EXIGO.
+For example, our primary "NASDAQ" mark is a registered trademark in the United States and in over 50 other countries worldwide.